1982 Indianapolis 500: Aftermath

+Years later Donald Davidson, the historian for the Indianapolis Motor Speedway, mentioned that team driver, and the more experienced, Rick Mears had a nearly identical accident during private testing at Michigan.
+In 2009, Roger Penske seemed to brush off ideas, stating "Cogan said something broke, I don't know whether it did or didn't."
+In 2015, Cogan expressed his two-fold belief in a rare interview that the crash was caused by a broken power-generating CV joint and that Penske team manager Derrick Walker chose to hide the evidence to protect the team from scrutiny.

-Race running
+Race summary

 First half

 According to the rules, the cars are required to maintain a minimum fuel economy of 1.8 miles per gallon.
 To complete two parade laps, one pace lap, and the 200 laps for the race, each car is allotted 280 USgal of methanol fuel in their pitside tank.
 Due to the aborted start, officials took the time to replenish approximately 5.6 USgal of fuel to each team's pitside tank.

 Overall, the delay stemming from the Cogan accident lasted over 45 minutes.
 Only 29 cars lined up for the second start attempt.

 A. J. Foyt took the lead at the start.
 It was the first time in his 25-year Indy career that he led the first lap of the race.
 After the hasty repairs from the Cogan incident, Foyt's car was precariously unproven, yet Foyt made no effort to "feel his car out" before charging into the lead.
 Meanwhile, popular second-year driver Josele Garza barely completed the first lap, and dropped out with an oil leak.

 Rick Mears soon established himself as the fastest car in the field, and found the lead in the first half.

-A. J. Foyt's day ended just short of the midway point.
+A. J. Foyt's day ended just short of the halfway point.
 A failed transmission linkage prevented him from pulling out of the pits.
 Foyt famously climbed from the cockpit, grabbed a hammer and a screwdriver, and started pounding away at the rear mechanics of the car.
 His attempts were futile, and the car was wheeled back to the garage area.
 Foyt revealed, during an interview immediately thereafter, that the Cogan crash had damaged the car's toe in alignment, and that it had been handling poorly all race up to that point.
-The 1982 race would be the final Indy 500 Foyt would lead during his driving career.
+The 1982 race would be the final Indy 500 in which Foyt would lead any laps during the race.